openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 .. note::

-    If you have not selected the option :guilabel:`Select scenes` in the :guilabel:`SCN` tab, the :icon:`fa-solid fa-magic` button will be disabled and the scene areas will be hidden as no scene selection needs to be performed (see those with a number in a circle on the previous screenshot).
+    If you have not selected the option :guilabel:`Select scenes` in the :guilabel:`SCN` tab, the :icon:`fa-solid fa-wand-magic` button will be disabled and the scene areas will be hidden as no scene selection needs to be performed (see those with a number in a circle on the previous screenshot).

     If you can't see the image scene area, you probably have selected a small AOI.
 Zoom out on the map and you will see the number of available images in the circles.